-- Where an employee is required by the Employer to be on-call during off-duty hours and is required to be available on campus within a specified time of receiving a call, then the following allowances shall be payable: - (a) On-call Monday to Friday (other than a Public Holiday) outside of ordinary hours of work either one hour time off in lieu or payment of one hour at ordinary time rate for each night or any part thereof. - (b) On-call Saturday, Sunday or Public Holidays one hour time off in lieu or payment of one hour at ordinary time rate for each 24 hour period and pro-rata for periods of less than 24 hours. - (c) Employees entitled to payments under this clause and who are required to be on-call on a Public Holiday shall receive the ordinary day's pay for the actual holiday, plus an alternative holiday, to be taken in accordance with the Holidays Act 2003, plus payment at the rate of time and a half for the hours worked. - Where a voluntary system of on-call duty operates for off duty hours and the employee is not required to restrict his/her activities during off duty hours, then appropriate provisions for recognising such arrangements will be negotiated by the Employer and the employee(s) concerned and if applicable, their employee representative. - Where an employee is required by the Employer to be rostered on-call and is required to have a telephone in his/her private residence for on-call purposes, the full monthly line rental and the full monthly telephone rental shall be reimbursed.
+- 6.6.1 Where an employee is required by the Employer to be on-call during off-duty hours and is required to be available on campus within a specified time of receiving a call, then the following allowances shall be payable: - (a) On-call Monday to Friday (other than a Public Holiday) outside of ordinary hours of work either two hours time off in lieu or payment of two hours at ordinary time rate for each night or any part thereof. - (b) On-call Saturday, Sunday, Public Holidays or University Holidays one hour time off in lieu or payment of one hour at ordinary time rate for each 24 hour period and pro-rata for periods of less than 24 hours. - (c) Employees entitled to payments under this clause and who are required to be on-call on a Public Holiday or University Holiday shall receive the ordinary day's pay for the actual holiday, plus an alternative holiday, to be taken in accordance with the Holidays Act 2003, plus payment at the rate of time and a half for the hours worked. - 6.6.2 Where a voluntary system of on-call duty operates for off duty hours and the employee is not required to restrict their activities during off duty hours, then appropriate provisions for recognising such arrangements will be negotiated by the Employer and the employee(s) concerned and if applicable, their employee representative. - Where an employee is required by the Employer to be rostered on-call and is required to have a telephone in their private residence for on-call purposes, the full monthly line rental and the full monthly telephone rental shall be reimbursed.
 Except that this payment shall not be made where the Employer supplies a cellular phone for on-call purposes.